cuckoosandbox/community/README.md

 How to Use the Repository
 -------------------------

-The open repository is dedicated to contributions from the commmunity.
+The [Cuckoo community repository](https://github.com/cuckoosandbox/community) is open and dedicated to contributions from the commmunity.
 Users can submit custom modules for sharing with the rest of the community.
-Please see the [Cuckoo community signatures](https://github.com/cuckoosandbox/community) for more information.

 All the directories here share the same structure as the latest Cuckoo Sandbox release.
 While it's possible to download the whole